Qoricancha Information and how to get

-Appreciating the incredible Inca architecture in the temple’s ruins is still possible.
-The walls have larger stones than those in Machu Picchu, and all fit in a millimeter.
+Visiting the temple’s ruins to appreciate the incredible Inca architecture is still possible.
+The walls are made of larger stones than those at Machu Picchu, and all fit within a millimeter.
 It is known that each wall was covered with gold, which the ancient Spaniards stole.

 The entrance to this place costs about ten soles for adults.
-Any tourist can approach this revered temple and observe the history and culture of an ancient Peruvian civilization.
+Any tourist can visit this revered temple and learn about the history and culture of an ancient Peruvian civilization.

 The Santo Domingo del Cusco convent is the oldest religious building in South America.
 Who found it on the walls of the famous Koricancha by 1540.
 Nowadays, it is possible to see the incredible Inca architecture in this convent, together with the Spanish architecture, as a sample of our mestizo culture.